← Back to mobile delivery notes

 Write down:

 This gives a mobile delivery partner enough context to tell you whether the budget matches the ambition.
+If you want a more structured pre-quote estimate, use the Hong Kong mobile app cost calculator framework before asking agencies or developers for pricing.

 When to get a risk reply